isomerpages/moe-jurongwestpri/_admission/Primary 1 Registration.md

 For information on Primary 1 Registration Exercise, please visit:
 <a href="https://www.moe.gov.sg/primary/p1-registration" target="_blank">https://www.moe.gov.sg/primary/p1-registration</a>

-MOE will also publish data from the preceding year’s P1 Registration Exercise to better support parents in their selection of primary schools.
-Parents may refer to [past vacancies and balloting data](www.moe.gov.sg/primary/p1-registration/past-vacancies-and-balloting-data) for last year’s P1 Registration Exercise data, which will include last year’s available vacancies, registration applicants, and balloting information in the relevant phases for each school.

 For information on school vacancies by phases, please visit:
 <a href="https://www.moe.gov.sg/primary/p1-registration/vacancies-and-balloting" target="_blank">https://www.moe.gov.sg/primary/p1-registration/vacancies-and-balloting</a>